fplll/fplll/README.md

 ### Windows 10 ###

-Windows 10 has a "Windows Subsystem for Linux", which essentially allows you to use Linux features in Windows without the need for a dual-boot system or a virtual machine.
+Windows 10 has the "Windows Subsystem for Linux", which essentially allows you to use Linux features in Windows without the need for a dual-boot system or a virtual machine.
 To activate this, first go to **Settings** -> **Update and security** -> **For developers** and enable developer mode.
 (This may take a while.)
 Afterwards, open Powershell as an administrator and run

 	Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 This will enable the WSL.
-Next, open the Windows Store and navigate to your favourite available Linux distribution - this may be installed as if were a regular application.
-Afterwards, this system can be accessed as if it were a regular program e.g. by opening command prompt and typing `bash`.
+Next, open the Windows Store and navigate to your favourite available Linux distribution - this may be installed as if it were a regular application.
+Afterwards, this system will act as a regular program, and so it can be opened however you like e.g. by opening command prompt and typing `bash`.
 With this Linux-like subsystem, installing fplll is then similar to above, except that most likely the package repository is not up to date, and various additional packages need to be installed first.
 To make sure you only install the most recent software, run:

 	sudo apt-get update